jz393/jz393.github.io/writing/8-a-quiet-second-love.md

 i think i’ll accept anything
 as long as i have you

-*To my second love: Thank you for teaching me to reason again, without discarding what once was.*
+*To my second love: Thank you for allowing me to reason again, without discarding what once was.*